 TIP: Germany is full of castles.
 Read our post Castles in Berlin to plan your visit there

-This beautiful villa that actually looks like a small castle, is surrounded by a large English park, open to the public.
+This beautiful villa which actually looks like a small castle, is surrounded by a large English park, open to the public.
 It is a popular place to hang out in the summer for sunbathing and swimming in the fjord.

 Gamlehaugen is open for guided tours during the summer and makes a nice outing from the city.
 Bring a picking basket and a blanket and you can spend hours in these beautiful surroundings.